lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 * IID: Interface Identifier.
 See the IPv6 addressing architecture {{RFC7136}}

 * Inactivity Timer.
-A timer used at the end of the fragmentation state machine to detect when there is an error and there is no possibility to continue an on-going fragmented packet transmission.
+A timer used after receiving a fragment to detect when there is an error and there is no possibility to continue an on-going fragmented packet transmission.

 * L2: Layer two.
 The immediate lower layer SCHC interfaces with.
 It is provided by an underlying LPWAN technology.